PurviPrathyusha/Ford_GoBike--EDA/README.md

 - Riders are concentrated in the 25-40 age range and skew male
 - A small number of transit-hub stations drive most trips
-- User type (Subscriber vs Customer) is the strongest behavioral differentiator - stronger than age, hour, or location
+- User type (Subscriber vs Customer) is the strongest behavioral differentiator - stronger than age, hour, or location, confirmed via t-test (p < 0.05)

 ## Recommendations
 - Prioritize bike availability during commute peaks at high-traffic stations